-On Subdividing Regular Polygons using Structures other than Spidrons and Tiling Patterns Generated by Them

-T. Gangopadhyay XLRI C.H.Area(E), Jamshedpur, India

-ABSTRACT

-A regular n-sided polygon can be split into n n-part spidrons.
-In the present paper, it is shown that there exist other linked triangular structures which are distinct from spidrons and which can also be used to subdivide regular polygons.
-Tiling patterns using such subdivisions are also explored in detail.

-General Terms

-Tiling, Algorithm, Turbo C++, Program.

-Keywords

-Spidron, polygon, isosceles, subdivision
+Spidron, ladder, creeper, polygon, isosceles, subdivision

 1. INTRODUCTION

 An n-part spidron is a figure in plane geometry consisting entirely of an alternating sequence of two isosceles triangles, each with its own base angles[2], [6], [8].
 The two triangles are juxtaposed in such a way that together they from a third bigger triangle.
 The sequence is then drawn at an appropriate angle on a smaller scale and the process is repeated ad infinitum. n-part spidrons have been largely studied for n=6and 8[5].
 A regular n-sided polygon can be split into n n-part spidrons[7].
 An 8-part spidron is displayed in Figure 1.
 Erdely[2], has called the same structure a semispidron.

-Fig 1 : An eight-part spidron In earlier papers, the present author has developed an alternate way of constructing individual n-part spidrons so as to algorithmically juxtaposing them to produce a regular n-sided polygon (Gangopadhyay([3]) as well as new symmetric designs which inscribe regular polygons using n 6-part spidrons while exploring several tiling designs with the same (Gangopadhyay([4]).
-In the present paper, it is shown that there exist other linked triangular structures which are distinct from spidrons and which can also be used to subdivide regular polygons.
+Fig 1 : An eight-part spidron

+In earlier papers, the present author has developed an alternate way of constructing individual n-part spidrons so as to algorithmically juxtaposing them to produce a regular n-sided polygon (Gangopadhyay([3]) and has also shown that there exist other linked triangular structures such as ladders(Figure 2) which are distinct from spidrons and which can also be used to subdivide regular polygons(Gangopadhyay([4]).
+In the present paper, it is shown that there exist yet other linked triangular structures which are distinct from spidrons and ladders and which can also be used to subdivide regular polygons.
 Tiling patterns using such subdivisions are also explored in detail.
 These are primarily the distinctive features of this paper.

+Fig 2 : An eight-part ladder

+THE ALGORITHM

-2. THE ALGORITHM The basic building blocks for subdividing a regular polygon are linked triangular structures that are drawn recursively on a reduced scale.
-The process is similar to that of constructing a spidron, though the final outcome is quite distinct.
-The algorithm is best explained in terms of Figures 2 and 3, which respectively represents the results of the first and second iterations for n=8.
-Figure 2 depicts two sets of two juxtaposed isosceles triangles.
+The basic building blocks for subdividing a regular polygon are linked triangular structures that are drawn recursively on a reduced scale.
+The process is similar to that of constructing a spidron or a ladder, though the final outcome is quite distinct.

+The algorithm is best explained in terms of Figure 3, which depicts two juxtaposed isosceles triangles, this being the basic building block of a spidron.
 Let the base angle ABC have value ag and let AB have length s.
 Then AC=CD=AB=s and angle ACB=ag.
-Also angle CAD=angle ADC.
-From this it follows that angle CAD=angle ACD = ag/2.
+Also angle CAD=angle ADC.From this it follows that angle CAD=angle ACD = ag/2.
 Also Bc=2s(cos(ag)) and AD=2s(cos(ag/2)).
-With this it is easy and to construct the two triangles ABC ACD in BE = Figure 2. one next notes that $s(\cos(ag))/\cos(ag/2)+2s(\cos(ag)\cos(ag)/\cos(ag/2)))$ and that CE = CF = s(cos(ag)/cos(ag/2)).
-Also angle CFE = angleCEF=ag and angle FBC =angle FCB =ag/2.
-With this it is easy to construct the two triangles BCF and CEF.
-It is to be noted that for the subdivision of an n-sided regular polygon, ag=360/n.
+With this it is easy to construct the two triangles in Figure 2.
+The construction described above is identical to the one described in the first step of section 2 in Gangopadhyay[3].
+It is to be noted that for the exact subdivision of an n-sided regular polygon, ag=360/n.
+For the purposes of illustration, n=8 in Figures 2 to 4.

-Fig 2 : The first iteration For the second iteration one notes that the point A is replaced by point F and s is replaced by $(s)\cos(ag)\cos(ag)/(\cos(ag/2)\cos(ag/2))$.
-Figure 3 shows the result after the second iteration.
+Fig 3 : The first iteration

+For the second iteration one notes that point A is replaced by point C and s is replaced by $s(\cos(ag)/\cos(ag/2))$.
+Also, angle BCE = ag/2 Figure 4 shows the result after the second iteration.

-Fig 3 : The second iteration The final result after 15 iterations is shown in Figure 4.
-It is to be noted that is quite distinct from an 8-part spidron shown in Figure 1.
-For convenience, the linked triangular structure in Figure 4 is names a 'ladder'.
+Fig 4 : The second iteration

+The final result after 12 iterations is shown in Figure 5.
+It is to be noted that is quite distinct from the 8-part spidron shown in Figure 1as well as the 8-part ladder shown in Figure 2.
+For convenience, the linked triangular structure in Figure 5 is named a 'creeper'.